United Torah Judaism: Re-unification as a party

 In December 2005, there was a meeting between representatives of the two factions, presumably to smooth over the ill-feelings of the previous year and to attempt to re-group before the March 2006 elections.
 A number of issues were worked out, such as Degel HaTorah's insistence on the joint list being equally divided between the two parties.
 (In the past, Agudat Israel has received more votes than Degel HaTorah.)
 Degel HaTorah has re-organized itself.
 It has a fully equipped modern party office on Hamabit Street 10 in Jerusalem's Geula neighborhood.
 It conducted a party convention, its first in 15 years, in December 2005.

 In early February 2006, Agudat Israel and Degel HaTorah agreed to run together as United Torah Judaism, despite the fact that the contentious "sixth seat" issue remained undecided.
 The two groups finally compromised by proposing dividing the sixth seat between two representatives on a rotating schedule (as was done in the last Knesset between the Belz and Vizhnitz communities for the fifth seat).
 This solution seemed to mollify the respective groups, and paved the way for the re-establishment of a joint list for the 2006 elections, although the Belz court was reportedly irked that once again, it was being asked to sacrifice part of its representation.

 UTJ MKs told reporters that any decision to join future government coalitions will be dependent on achieving two "central posts" to be split between Agudah and Degel.
 Similarly, in order to avoid the problems that led to the 2004 split, disagreements about joining a coalition will not be determined by a majority vote of MKs, but rather taken to the party's rabbinic leaders.

 Various media interviews with the party's Knesset members confirmed that it would strongly consider joining a coalition with the Ehud Olmert-led Kadima party, should it be offered to them after the elections.
 In March 2006, the rabbinical leaders of UTJ, including Rabbi Yosef Shalom Eliashiv, issued public declarations urging the Haredi public to vote for the party's list.
 In the election, the party increased its mandate by one, to six seats.

+Longtime party leader Moshe Gafni was removed in September 2026.